svyatoslavw/rndmcv-app/docs/prettier/README.md

   // ..
   plugins: [
     "@trivago/prettier-plugin-sort-imports",
-    "prettier-plugin-tailwindcss", // MUST come last ],
+    "prettier-plugin-tailwindcss" // MUST come last
+  ]
   // ..
 }
 ```

-Also, if you use vscode, only the tailwindcss plugin will work on save (command + s) and the rest of the plugins will work after running `yarn prettier` or `yarn prettier:fix`.
+Also, if you use vscode, only the tailwindcss plugin will work on save (command + s) and the rest of the plugins will work after running `yarn prettier:fix`.

-However, all plugins may work correctly on the save (command + s).
+However, all plugins may work correctly on the save (ctrl/command + s).
 I guess it depends on their versions.